 First and foremost, your landlord must keep the property you live in safe and free from health hazards.
 This includes maintaining fire, gas and electrical safety.

-Electrical Safety: Your landlord has to make sure that any electrical installations, like wiring, lights switches, plugs etc. have been inspected by a registered electrician at least once every 5 years.
-Landlords are also required to make sure that any electrical appliances they supply you with are safe to use; eg. electric cookers, washing machines, kettles, microwaves etc.
+: Your landlord has to make sure that any electrical installations, like wiring, lights switches, plugs etc. have been inspected by a registered electrician at least once every 5 years.
+Landlords are also required to make sure that any electrical appliances they supply you with are safe to use; eg. electric cookers,

 What if you decided to buy your TV Licence during the academic year, but you won’t need one for the entire 12 months because you’ve decided to head home once your summer term has finished?